-The white grape variety (also Pully 1-33) is a new breed between Chasselas x Chardonnay, The crossing took place in Switzerland in 1965 through Jean-Louis Simon and André Jaquinet at the Swiss Federal Research Institute Changins at Nyon (canton Vaud).
-Incidentally, the same parents are also the variety Doral emerged.
-The early ripening vine is prone to Botrytis and tends to millerandage, It produces fresh, full-bodied white wines that are quite similar to Chardonnay.
-The variety is grown mainly in the two cantons of Geneva and Valais.
-In 2010 were in the Switzerland a total of 10 hectares of vineyards recorded.
+The white grape variety (also Pully 1-33) is a new breed between Chasselas x Chardonnay, The cross was made in Switzerland in 1965 by Jean-Louis Simon and André Jaquinet at the Swiss Federal Research Institute Changins near Nyon (Canton of Vaud).
+By the way, the same parent is also the variety Doral emerged.
+The early ripening vine is susceptible to Botrytis and tends to millerandage, It produces fresh, full-bodied white wines very similar to Chardonnay.
+The variety is mainly grown in the two cantons of Geneva and Valais.
+In 2010, the Switzerland recorded a total of 10 hectares of vineyards.